zadok7/ipfs-ens-podcast/README.md

 Here's a breakdown of what each variable does and how to update them:

 - `ipfsGateway`: This sets the URL of your IPFS gateway.
 If an ENS name is not provided, this gateway will be used to retrieve the content.
 - `directoryHash`: This should be the IPFS CID hash of the `/podcast_content` directory.
-If an ENS name is not provided, this hash will be used to locate the content.
+If `ensName` is not provided below, this hash will be used to locate the content.
+Note that each time new content is added to the `podcast_content` folder, the IPFS hash for the directory will change, and this meta tag will need to be updated if you are not using an ENS name.
 - `feedHash`: This should be the IPFS hash of your podcast feed.
-If a feed name is not provided, this hash will be used to retrieve the feed.
+If `feedName` is not provided below, this hash will be used to retrieve the feed.
 - `ensName`: If you provide an ENS name here, it will be used to retrieve the content instead of the IPFS gateway and directory hash.
 Make sure your ENS name resolves correctly to your IPFS content.
+If your ENS name `contenthash` record points to an IPFS using IPNS then you won't need to update the `contenthash` each time.
 - `feedName`: If you provide an ENS name for the feed, it will be used to retrieve the feed instead of the IPFS gateway and feed hash.

 Update these variables with your specific content information to ensure your podcast can be found and accessed correctly.